Pages

 Try something new.
 There are lots of different fruits and vegetables.
 If you try something and don't like it, move on to something different until you find a few you like.
 Or, try a different way of preparing the same old vegetables.
 If you don't like cooked peas, try them raw.
 If you don't like steamed zucchini, maybe you will like it grilled.

-Use the color to "please the eye and inspire the appetite".
+Use color to "please the eye and inspire the appetite".
 The most nutritious fruits and vegetables are the ones with the brightest and deepest colors, so paint your plate with color.

 Choose fresh fruits and vegetables whenever possible.
 Because food looses vitamins and deteriorates in quality as it sits on store shelves, your produce will be more nutritious (and better tasting) if you grow it yourself or buy it locally.
 Eat vegetables that are in season.
 If something is not currently being harvested in your area, you know that it was either grown and shipped in from somewhere else, or it has been in storage.
 Either way, it isn't going to be fresh.